 3) Integrated Goods and Services Tax (IGST) – The states split the IGST, a tax imposed by the federal government on the exchange of goods and services between states.

-4) Union Territory Goods and Services Tax (UTGST) – A tax known as UTGST is imposed by the federal government on deliveries of goods and services made inside a Union Territory.
+4) Union Territory Goods and Services Tax (UTGST) – A tax that the federal government imposes on deliveries of goods and services made inside a Union Territory.

 All you need to know about the GST Registration Process: